Hiring for Your Business in California

 See our Employee rights page.

-If certain conditions apply, you need to file with the CA Economic Development Department and provide information about each independent contractor you hire.
+- If you will pay them at least $600 in the next year, and they are not taxed as a corporation, you need to file with the CA Economic Development Department and provide information about each independent contractor you hire.

 What intellectual property rights should I be aware of when hiring?